marcelolx/kodiak-test/README.md

 ## Third test PR

 Merges with squash method, set first commit title to merge commit title and first commit body to merge commit body [Different PR title and body].

+## Fourth test PR

+Github default rule on squash with more than one commit is to use o PR title on merge commit title and all commits titles (and body) in the merge commit body